mp3monster/Logs-and-Telemetry--Using-Fluent-Bit/README.md

 ### Log Simulator

-The book uses several third-party tools, all of which are referenced in the Appendix.
-One tool that can be helpful with developing and testing Fluent Bit configurations (currently just logs) is the Log Simulator.
-All the resources for this can be found in the [Log Generator GitHub](https://github.com/mp3monster/LogGenerator) repository.
+The book uses several third-party tools, all referenced in Appendix A. The Log Simulator can be a very helpful tool for developing and testing Fluent Bit configurations (although it is currently limited to just logs).
+All the resources can be found in the [Log Generator GitHub](https://github.com/mp3monster/LogGenerator) repository.

+The docker scripts we've provided to run the Log Simulator (are in the folder `SimulatorConfig` in the relevant chapter folders).
+These scripts exist to just simplify the Docker command - primarily mapping the volumes and environment variable configuration settings for a specific scenario.

+The command does include the parameters `-ti --init` .
+This means that the Docker container will terminate with the use of `ctrl-c`.
+These parameters do the following:

+- `-ti` tell Docker to use a pseudo tty (terminal input) and to run interactively.
+As a result, you will see everything the Log Simulator sends to the console.
+- `--init` command modifies the way the process is started within the container so that the

+The use of this `-ti --init` is nicely explained [here](https://www.baeldung.com/ops/docker-init-parameter) and you can read more about how `--init` works [here](https://github.com/krallin/tini).